google-deepmind/mujoco/doc/XMLreference.rst

 .. _body-flexcomp-file:

 :at:`file`: :at-val:`string, optional`
-   The name of the file from which a **mesh** or a **gmsh** is loaded.
-For mesh, the file extentsion is used to determine the file format.
-Supported formats are the same as in :ref:`mesh assets<asset-mesh>`.
-For gmsh, the file is expected to be in GMSH format 4.1 or 2.2, ascii or binary, see :ref:`here<gmsh-file-docs>`.
+   The name of the file from which a **surface** (triangular) or **volumetric** (tetrahedral) mesh is loaded.
+For surface meshes, the file extension is used to determine the file format.
+Supported formats are the same as in :ref:`mesh assets<asset-mesh>` and also including GMSH.
+Volumetric meshes are supported only in GMSH format.
+   See :ref:`here<gmsh-file-docs>` for more information on GMSH files.

 .. _body-flexcomp-rigid: